Diversity of Fuzzy Dark Matter Solitons: Effects of the gravitomagnetic field

 \subsection{Gravitomagnetic field due to the orbital motion of a supermassive black hole binary}

-For simplicity, we consider a supermassive BH binary in a circular orbit in the $x-y$ plane.
-These two supermassive BHs share the same mass $M_{\rm bh}$ and have a separation $S=sR_{\rm S}$ between each other, where $s$ is a parameter.
-Then the magnitude of the angular momentum of this binary is
+In this section, we consider the effect not only of the gravitoelectric field but also of the angular momentum from a supermassive BH binary on a soliton rotating in a similar way as Sec.~\ref{sec:gm0} .
+For simplicity, we consider an equal mass supermassive BH binary in a circular orbit in the $x-y$ plane.
+These two supermassive BHs share the same mass $M_{\rm bh}$ and have a separation distance $S=sR_{\rm S}$ between each other, where $s$ is a dimensionless parameter.
+The magnitude of the angular momentum for such binary is